vibhanshu-mishra/risa3d-mcp-server/README.md

 # RISA-3D MCP Server + CLI Toolkit

-> Connect Claude AI to your RISA-3D structural models using the Model Context Protocol (MCP).
+> Connect Claude/ChatGPT to your RISA-3D structural models using the Model Context Protocol (MCP).

 Built by a structural engineer to bring AI-assisted workflows to RISA-3D.
 This MCP server lets you talk to your `.r3d` files in plain English, no coding required after setup.